Student Support

 students holding up signs during their first day of school in front of academic buildings.

-• The University at Buffalo School of Dental Medicine is committed to ensuring that all students have an equal opportunity to succeed.
-The university’s Accessibility Resources Office provides comprehensive support for students with documented disabilities, including academic accommodations, assistive technologies, testing support, and guidance for navigating the learning environment.
+• The Office of Accessibility Resources provides comprehensive support for students with documented disabilities, including academic accommodations, assistive technologies, testing support, and guidance for navigating the learning environment.

 • Staff work closely with students, faculty, and campus partners to create inclusive experiences that remove barriers and promote independence.
 Whether a student needs short-term assistance or long-term planning, the office serves as a dedicated resource throughout their academic journey.